GraysonBellamy/pyngb/docs/index.rst

-PyNetzsch Documentation
+pyngb Documentation
 =======================

-PyNetzsch is a Python library for parsing and analyzing NETZSCH STA (Simultaneous Thermal Analysis) data files.
+pyngb is a Python library for parsing and analyzing NETZSCH STA (Simultaneous Thermal Analysis) data files.

 .. toctree::
    :maxdepth: 2